SkyAudit/blog/content/drafts/Can Skycoin Be 51 Attacked.md

 The Skycoin consensus algorithm and the ledger are separate.
 The consensus system is modular and can be swapped out.
 If there is a better algorithm five years from now, we can just swap out the consensus for the new one.
 The ledger and coin balances will be completely unchanged.

-##### Skycoin
+#### Skycoin:
-- fixes existing problems with Bitcoin
+- Fixes existing problems with Bitcoin
-- future proofs Bitcoin
+- Future proofs Bitcoin
-- eliminates the death spiral conditions that Bitcoin has engineered in
+- Eliminates the death spiral conditions that Bitcoin has engineered in

 It is 100% true.
 There are severe tradeoffs.
 There are tradeoffs, faster consensus times for Skycoin type relational consensus means that a smaller number of nodes are required to DDoS the network.
 However, people can react and remove the nodes from their trust lists.